jenalgit/MoviesWizard/README.md

   3. Upcoming
   4. Now Playing

-  Upon selection a list of movies is displayed and on selecting a movie, its plot, poster and title are displayed.
+  Upon selection a list of movies is displayed and on selecting a movie, its plot, poster, release date and title are displayed.

   Note: These lists are maintained by The Movie DB : https://www.themoviedb.org/